LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 Customization
 -------------

-A set of options are available to specify the details to include in the generated diagrams.
-For entity diagrams the options are:
+A set of options is available to specify the details to include in the generated diagrams.
+For entity diagrams, the options are:

 - `layout(Layout)`
 	diagram layout (one of the atoms `{top_to_bottom,bottom_to_top,left_to_right,right_to_left}`; default is `bottom_to_top`)